Yelp/elastalert/docs/source/ruletypes.rst

 ``victorops_entity_display_name``: Human-readable name of alerting entity.
 Used by VictorOps to correlate incidents by host througout the alert lifecycle.

+``victorops_proxy``: By default Elastalert will not use a network proxy to send notifications to VictorOps.
+Set this option using ``hostname:port`` if you need to use a proxy.

 Gitter
 ~~~~~~